lanjz/Hello-Word/blog/docs/React/待完善/ReactDOM.render.md

     if (isRendering && current !== null && !didWarnAboutNestedUpdates) {
       didWarnAboutNestedUpdates = true;

-      error('Render methods should be a pure function of props and state; ' + 'triggering nested component updates from render is not allowed. ' + 'If necessary, trigger nested updates in componentDidUpdate.\n\n' + 'Check the render method of %s.', getComponentName(current.type) || 'Unknown');
+      error('Render methods should be a pure function of props and state; ' + 'triggering nested hllComponent updates from render is not allowed. ' + 'If necessary, trigger nested updates in componentDidUpdate.\n\n' + 'Check the render method of %s.', getComponentName(current.type) || 'Unknown');
     }
   }
   // 创建更新的时间节点